-Jouko Lehtola was born in 1963 in Finland and died in 2010.
-Way too short of a life for what was probably one of Finlands greatest photographic artists.
+was born in 1963 in Finland and died in 2010.
+Way too short of a life for what was probably one of Finland’s greatest photographic artists.
 Along with his artistic work, Lehtola worked as a photojournalist and music photographer.
 But his imagery and books on Finnish youth will always be cherished and with us.
-While you can find ‘Finlandia‘ on Amazon, my other favorites, ‘Finnish Youth‘ and ‘No Mercy‘ are a bit harder to find.
-But worth it.
+While you can find ‘Finlandia‘ on Ebay, (sometimes), my other favorites, ‘Finnish Youth‘ and ‘No Mercy‘ are a bit harder to find.
+But worth the effort.

 A Canon EOS 1v?

 He used a few cameras for his books, done mostly in the 90’s.
 But the Canon EOS seemed to be a favorite.
 He’s known for his depiction of Finnish youth and the grunge period.
 Especially around urban Helsinki.
 His works have been seen in both solo and group exhibits in Finland and around Europe.
-I know there are some great Finnish photographers, but other than Jukka Ovaskainen I haven’t covered anyone else on Anatomy.
+The Canon EOS 1v is a logical choice.

 He originally studied photography at the ‘University of Art and Design’ from 1986 to 1993 and before that painting at the ‘Free Art School’.
 His notoriety started with the series ‘Young Heroes’.
 The show was held in Helsinki at the Old Student House in 1996.
 His work took a darker bent as the new millennium dawned.
 Instead of the carefree youth of summer, he turned his camera to drugs, overdosing, and places where this drug cultured youth was coming to an abrupt end.
 A reflection of the new Finnish welfare society.